 His lordship wedded firstly, Agnes, eldest daughter of Robert, 3rd Lord Elphinstone, by whom he had a daughter,

-Christian, married to Sir John Forbes of Pitsligo.He espoused secondly, Lady Mary Douglas, 3rd daughter of William, Earl of Morton, and had by that lady,
+Christian, married to Sir John Forbes of Pitsligo.He espoused secondly, Lady Mary Douglas, third daughter of William, Earl of Morton, and had by that lady,

-ELIZABETH, wedded to Sir Patrick Ogilvy, of Inchmartin;He married secondly, Lady Marion, daughter of William Cunningham, 8th Earl of Glencairn, but by her he had no child.
+ELIZABETH, wedded to Sir Patrick Ogilvy, of Inchmartin;He married secondly, Lady Marion, daughter of William, 8th Earl of Glencairn, but by her he had no issue.

 Anne, married to William, 9th Earl of Glencairn, LORD CHANCELLOR OF SCOTLAND.

 Lord Findlater thus having no male issue, procured a renewed patent, dated 1641, conferring the titles of Earl and Countess of Findlater upon his son-in-law, Sir Patrick Ogilvy, and that gentleman's wife, Lady Elizabeth Ogilvy, his lordship's elder daughter.At his decease the peerage so devolved upon